osiam/connector4java/docs/update-user.md

+**NOTE:** Updating a user via the process described below is not supported by OSIAM 3.0 Use the method `org.osiam.client.OsiamConnector.replaceUser` instead.

 To update an User you need to create an specific User.
 For more details how an update User has to look please see at the [SCIM specification](http://www.simplecloud.info/).

 The classs UpdateUser was created to make this process more easy and secure.